JRnonr/2D_Computer_Graphics_GreetingCard/README.md

-# 2D Computer Graphics--A New Year greeting card
+# Y3S1_CPT205 Computer Graphics CW1
 Draw a 2D New Year greeting card using the specified freeglut library